 IF YOU DO NOT AGREE TO THE TERMS OF THIS AGREEMENT, YOU SHOULD NOT OPEN AN ACCOUNT WITH CATO AND IMMEDIATELY AVOID THE USE OF THE SOLUTIONS AND RETURN THEM TO CATO.

 shall mean and include any entity or association controlled by, controlling or under common control of a party hereto.
 For purposes of this definition, the term “control” shall mean the power to manage or direct the affairs of the person or entity in question, whether by ownership of voting securities, by contract or otherwise.

 1.2.
 “Authorized User”

-means any employee, contractor, representative, or other person acting on Customer’s behalf who is authorized by Customer to use the Service and who has been supplied with access to the Service by either Customer or Cato, at Customer’s written request.
+shall mean any employee, contractor, representative, or other person acting on Customer’s behalf who is authorized by Customer to use the Solution and who has been supplied with access to the Solution by either Customer or Cato, at Customer’s written request.

 1.3.
 “Cato’s Network”